Crochet Blanket

 Its unique texture sets the seed stitch apart.
 It is achieved by alternating knit and purl stitches in a checkerboard-like pattern.
 This results in a fabric with tiny raised bumps resembling the seeds of a plant, hence the name “seed stitch.”
 The texture adds visual interest and provides extra warmth and softness, making the seed stitch blanket visually appealing and tactilely pleasing.

-This post contains affiliate links.
-If you purchase through these links, I may earn a modest commission at no extra cost.
-Please review my privacy policy for more details.
+You’ll find affiliate links within this post.
+If you decide to purchase through these links, I may earn a modest commission at no extra cost.
+Additionally, please review my privacy policy for more details.

 **Choosing the Right Yarn:**